Hylinuan/AnimalAdoptionWeb/Sprint3.md

 #### Everyone

-> Please record a small video for introducing your own part
+> Please record a small video for introducing your own part and send it to Ruben before Saturday
 >
 > *Try to make the video brief, don't make things difficult for Ruben*